LeonardoGracioS/ID2223/README.md

 ## Report

-The results and the explanation of this project is available in the report.
+The results and the explanation of this project are available in the report.

 ## How to run it